The DG8 RXtee Board for 28-432MHz

 1. Mark the box very carefully for drilling a pair of holes on opposite sides, as shown below (left, dimensions in mm)).

-2. Accurately centre-punch the correct locations and then accurately drill a 1mm pilot hole in each side, preferably using a 1 x 3.2mm centre drill (eg Farnell 378756 ).3.
-Feed a 1.0mm drill through both holes and check that the two holes are exactly opposite each other, square and level across the box.
-Use the same centre-drill to open out the holes to 3.2mm, and if necessary adjust their positions with a needle file.
-(To avoid this horrible job, be careful and accurate when marking and drilling the pilot holes.)
+2. Accurately centre-punch the correct locations and then accurately drill a 1mm pilot hole in each side.
+Tip: this thin sheet steel isn’t easy to drill accurately.
+For the best possible start, use a short 1 x 3.2mm centre drill (eg Farnell 378756 ) to prevent the drill wandering off-centre.3.
+Check that the two holes are exactly opposite each other, square and level across the box, by feeding a 1.0mm drill through both holes.
+If all is well, use the same centre-drill to open out the holes to 3.2mm.

 If you are installing flying leads of RG174 or RG316 coax, leave the holes at 3.2mm diameter.

-6. The next big step is to position the board accurately inside the box, and solder it into place.
+7. Position the board accurately inside the box, and solder it into place.
 This is much easier If you are using SMA connectors that have a flat rear face.
+More detailed steps: